Corporation Tax self-assessment (CTSA): the payment obligation: repayment - intra-group surrender - CTA2010/S963

 The recipient company can itself surrender the refund (or part of it) to another group company, provided the above conditions are met.

-For the effect of a surrender on the calculation of a tax-related late filing penalty see CTM94080.
+- CTM94080 for the effect of a surrender on the calculation of a tax-related late filing penalty

-When either the surrendering or the recipient company is a quarterly instalment payer see CTM92740.
+- CTM92740 when either the surrendering or the recipient company is a quarterly instalment payer.